• Contact

 For example, last winter, a time of the year when most photographers would rather stay inside than take photographs in the cold, I decided to bring my camera with me when I was invited to an art gallery about an hour away for a friend’s birthday outing.
 I parked a little further from the venue so I could walk with my camera there and back.
 I didn’t have much luck on the way there but I got a couple of good shots afterward.
 If I didn’t bring my camera with me that day, I would not have taken this photo below!

-Bonus tip: if able, purchase a small lightweight camera to carry around with you.
+Bonus tip: If able, purchase a small, lightweight camera to carry around with you.
 It makes bringing your camera with you a lot easier.
-I purchased this Sony camera a few years ago for this reason and it’s helped me take more pictures than ever.
-It does get bulky once you add lenses though.
-If you’re looking for something smaller, there are tons of options out there for travel cameras, like this highly recommended compact Sony camera!
+I purchased this Sony camera a few years ago for this reason, and it helped me take more pictures than ever.
+It does get bulky once you add lenses, though.
+If you’re looking for something smaller, there are tons of options out there for travel cameras!

 4. Schedule a time to take photographs: